Tube sound: Power supplies

 With added resistance in series with the high-voltage supply, silicon rectifiers can emulate the voltage sag of a tube rectifier.
 The resistance can be switched in when required.

 Electric guitar amplifiers often use a class-AB_{1} amplifier.
-In a class-A stage the average current drawn from the supply is constant with signal level, consequently it does not cause supply line sag until the clipping point is reached.
+In a class-A stage, the average current drawn from the supply is constant with signal level; consequently, it does not cause supply line sag until the clipping point is reached.
 Other audible effects due to using a tube rectifier with this amplifier class are unlikely.

 Unlike their solid-state equivalents, tube rectifiers require time to warm up before they can supply B+/HT voltages.
 This delay can protect rectifier-supplied vacuum tubes from cathode damage due to application of B+/HT voltages before the tubes have reached their correct operating temperature by the tube's built-in heater.

 Class A

 The benefit of all class-A amplifiers is the absence of crossover distortion.
 This crossover distortion was found especially annoying after the first silicon-transistor class-B and class-AB transistor amplifiers arrived on the consumer market.
-Earlier germanium-based designs with the much lower turn-on voltage of this technology and the non-linear response curves of the devices had not shown large amounts of cross-over distortion.
+Earlier germanium-based designs with the much lower turn-on voltage of this technology and the non-linear response curves of the devices had not shown large amounts of crossover distortion.
 Although crossover distortion is very fatiguing to the ear and perceptible in listening tests, it is also almost invisible (until looked for) in the traditional Total harmonic distortion (THD) measurements of that epoch.
 It should be pointed out that this reference is somewhat ironic given its publication date of 1952.
 As such, it most certainly refers to ear fatigue distortion commonly found in existing tube-type designs; the world's first prototype transistorized hi-fi amplifier did not appear until 1955.